CSpanias/cspanias.github.io/_posts/2024-01-29-HTB - Busqueda.md

             exit(1)
 ```

-The argument is referenced using a relative path (`./full-checkup.sh`) instead of an absolute path (`/opt/scripts/full-checkup.sh`), which means that script will look for the file from the directory where it is been executed.
-As a result, we could change to a directory where `svc` has write privileges, create a revershe shell script named `full-checkup.sh` and then execute `system-checkup.py` with `sudo` which will results in giving us a `root` revershe shell back:
+The argument is referenced using a relative path (`./full-checkup.sh`) instead of an absolute path (`/opt/scripts/full-checkup.sh`), which means that the script will pick up the file from the directory where it is been executed.
+As a result, we could change to a directory where `svc` has write privileges, such as his home directory (`~/`) or `/tmp`, create a revershe shell script named `full-checkup.sh`, and then execute `system-checkup.py` using `sudo`.
+This process will result in giving us a `root` revershe shell back:

 >_More info about relative vs. absolute paths [here](https://cspanias.github.io/posts/HTB-Precious/#extra)._